 Last, but certainly not least, is not knowing why your company exists.
 As an owner of a small remote brand studio, I have had experience working with businesses that had an intimate and deep understanding of what they do, why they do it, and how they do it, as well as business owners who, when asked, could not provide a clear answer for why their company existed.

 It goes without saying, if you do not understand why your company really exists, you will not be able to develop a brand that is effective or representative of the mission, vision, and values of your organization.
 There are many agencies out there that will happily slap a logo or half-hearted brand on a business without really understanding the purpose of the company, simply because a business owner will pay them for it.
 But developing a beautiful design without starting with ‘why’ is an attempt to treat without first diagnosing.
-A real brand studio will always ask the important and challenging questions well before ever putting pencil to paper.
+A real brand studio or strategic creative will always ask the important and challenging questions well before ever putting pencil to paper with the help of HolaBrief for example!

-If you have not done so in recent years, reach out to a brand studio and walk through a brand discovery workshop together.
+If you have not done so in recent years, reach out to a brand studio or a strategic creative and walk through a brand discovery workshop with the help of the strategic HolaBrief templates together.
 It is usually apparent pretty quickly if you have a clear understanding of why your business exists.

 By beginning with discovery and developing a clear strategy, your company will gain an incredible competitive edge over others who have not done the same.